jeydobson/PHAS0100Assignment2/README.md

 Extended version of CMakeCatch2 for PHAS0100 Assignment 2 that includes vec2d, pos2d and dir2d classes with wrapping functionality for periodic boundary conditions.
 As with CMakeCatch2 this can be used a starting point for a reasonable folder structure for [CMake](https://cmake.org/) based projects, that use [CTest](https://cmake.org/) to run unit tests via [Catch](https://github.com/catchorg/Catch2).

+Now includes a Visualisation Toolkit (VTK) based visualiser class `Code/Lib/sfmVisualiser` that can be used to plot pedestrian positions and velocities as they are simulated.
+This requires VTK 7 to be installed, see below.
+An example of its use in application given in `Code/CommandLineApps/sfmVisualiserDemo.cpp`.

 Credits
 -------